squaredx/boa-checker-snek/README.md

 The code should (mostly) be self-explanatory.

-Read the full devlog on my blog: https://squaredx.dev
+Read the full devlog on my blog: [SquaredX.dev - Building Boa Checker, a Rust-Based Bot for Battlesnakes](https://www.squaredx.dev/building-rust-boa-checker-battlesnake/)

 ## Technologies Used